zulip/zulip/docs/code-style.md

 Whitespace guidelines:

--   Put one space between keywords like `if` and `while` and their associated open paren.
 -   Put no space before or after the open paren for function calls and no space before the close paren for function calls.